Māngere Bridge (suburb): Politics

 Māngere Bridge is a part of the Māngere-Ōtāhuhu local government area in Auckland, which elects seven board members to serve on the Māngere-Ōtāhuhu Local Board, The board is currently chaired by Lemauga Lydia Sosene, and all seven members are affiliated to the New Zealand Labour Party.
-The Māngere-Ōtāhuhu local government area is within the Auckland council's Manukau ward, and is currently represented on the Auckland Council by two councillors: Fa'anānā Efeso Collins and Alf Filipaina.
+The Māngere-Ōtāhuhu local government area is within the Auckland council's Manukau ward, and is currently represented on the Auckland Council by two councillors: Fa'anānā Alf Filipaina and Lotu Fuli.